BestTimesToVisit.com Logo

 activity

-Drift silently above the ochre city as the sun paints the Atlas Mountains in hues of pink and gold.
-This magical perspective offers a unique vantage point of the sprawling Palmeraie and the awakening city, a truly unforgettable start to your day.
+Drift silently above the rugged Atlas Mountains as the first rays of sun paint the landscape in hues of orange and gold.
+This breathtaking perspective offers a unique appreciation for Morocco's dramatic natural beauty, far from the bustling city crowds.
+Enjoy a traditional Berber breakfast upon landing, a truly memorable start to your day.

 Best time: Oct-Apr